Start perceiving the world as it is, by avoiding imperfect and irrational choices

 These thinking errors prevent us from accurately understanding the reality around us.
 Even if we have with us all the necessary information or data but we would like to stick to our earlier experiences.

 Broadly speaking, there are two types of biases.
 First, there are information biases, which include the shortcuts to information-processing that produce fast and efficient – though not necessarily accurate decisions based.
-We often attempt to simplify information-processing and, as a result, our thinking becomes biased.
+We often attempt to simplify information processing and, as a result, our thinking becomes biased.

 Indeed, not all biases are bad.
 Psychologists have found that many of our biases serve an adaptive purpose so that we can take quick decisive action based on the available information, especially when we are in a hurry or in any dangerous and threatening situation.

 These biases are rooted deep in our psyche.
-These all biases lead to poor decisions, bad judgments and imperfect choice making.
-Sometimes small errors in our decision making can have wider implications on our lives.
+These all biases lead to poor decisions, bad judgments, and imperfect choice-making.
+Sometimes small errors in our decision-making can have wider implications on our lives.
 We never know when any judgmental mistake can have huge ramifications which can affect not only us but also others.

 The time we get up from our bed in the morning and till the time we sleep, we keep on making choices, mostly routine and repetitive but many times fresh choices.
 We are completely unaware of the fact that quite often we make choices wrongly because of cognitive biases.
-Over the past few decades of research, large number of cognitive biases has been identified.
-More than hundred biases are documented now.
+Over the past few decades of research, a large number of cognitive biases have been identified.
+More than a hundred biases are documented now.